Hotel Deals in Hialeah from $59

 Price by Month

-In Hialeah, hotel prices fluctuate throughout the year, with the lowest prices in September at around $90 and the highest in June at just under $300.
-The average prices show a peak in the summer months.
+In Hialeah, hotel prices vary throughout the year, with the lowest average price in September at just under $100 and the highest in February at around $225.
+Other months see prices ranging from around $100 to $190.

 How far in advance should I book?